AdobeDocs/experience-manager-65.it-IT/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Continua il tuo percorso AEM headless rivedendo il documento successivo [Come andare in diretta con la tua applicazione headless](go-live.md) dove si prende il vostro progetto AEM Headless in diretta!
+Dovresti continuare il tuo percorso headless AEM rivedendo il documento successivamente [Come utilizzare l&#39;applicazione headless](go-live.md) dove puoi portare in diretta il tuo progetto AEM Headless!

 ## Risorse aggiuntive {#additional-resources}